jbx-protocol/juice-docs-v2/docs/api/contracts/jbdirectory/read/isterminalof.md

 * Arguments:
   * `_projectId` is the ID of the project to check within.
   * `_terminal` is the address of the terminal to check for.
-* The view function can be accessed externally by anyone.
+* The view function can be accessed externally by anyone, and internally within this contract.
 * The view function does not alter state on the blockchain.
 * The function overrides a function definition from the [`IJBDirectory`](/api/interfaces/ijbdirectory.md) interface.
 * The function returns a flag indicating whether or not the specified terminal is a terminal of the specified project.